Brighton boss Roberto De Zerbi rates Forest clash as biggest game of the season

 Evan Ferguson will once again be assessed after missing the trip to Wembley with an ankle issue sustained in the 2-1 win at Chelsea the previous weekend.

-De Zerbi is unwilling to take risks with the striker, who is poised to sign a new, long-term contract at the Amex Stadium.
+De Zerbi is unwilling to take risks with the striker, who has signed a new long-term contract until 2028.

-The Republic of Ireland international is already tied to Albion until 2026, having signed his first professional deal on his 18th birthday in October.
+The Republic of Ireland international was already tied to Albion until 2026, having signed his first professional deal on his 18th birthday in October.

+He has scored nine times in all competitions this season, including four in the Premier League and also got a first senior goal for Ireland in last month’s friendly against Latvia.

 The terms of the extension are understood to reward Ferguson’s recent progress and De Zerbi believes Brighton is the best place for the teenager to develop amid reported interest from rival Premier League clubs.